Tap30/SSO-GC/README.md

 ## Security and Compliance

 This project implements standard security protocols and complies with OAuth 2.0 and OpenID Connect specifications to ensure secure transmission of information.
 CORS is configured for cross-origin resource sharing, allowing the server to interact securely with resources from different domains.

-## Configuration

-The application's configuration is managed through a `config.yaml` file, which must specify keys such as `server_port`, `sso_issuer`, `client_id`, and `client_secret`.
-Errors in configuration loading or parsing are handled with immediate log output and system halt to prevent startup with incorrect settings.